16 Best Sales Strategies: Free Template & Examples for Startups and SMBs in 2023

 JOIN THE CLOSE PARTNER PROGRAM→

-These partnerships are long-term relationships that will continue to evolve over time.
+Just remember, partnerships are long-term relationships that evolve over time.
 Be a resource to these partners, and give them extra support on a product level.
-When you help resolve their issues time and again, you’ll solidify that relationship and help them to their job better while building more revenue for your business.
+When you help resolve their issues time and again, you’ll solidify that relationship and help them do their job better while building more revenue for your business.

 Sales strategy guide image of people in a conference room

-So, helping your team develop an intelligent social selling strategy can impact your sales.
+Helping your team develop an intelligent social selling strategy can help them reach folks when their guard is down.
 That might include:

 • Setting up social listening tools so sales reps can join relevant conversations at the right moment